Data Types

 No downconversions are allowed by default, but can be enabled using the floating-point math controls described in Primitive Attributes: floating-point math mode.

 • the handling of denormal values.
-Computation on denormals can negatively impact performance on x64 systems and are not flushed to zero by default.
+Computation on denormals are not flushed to zero by default.
+Note denormal handling can negatively impact performance on x64 systems.

 Note